joesingo/truthdiscovery/reports/possible_structure.md

-    * Prior to TD, there has been work on *trust analysis*, such as in P2P networks, sensor networks, e-commerce (eBay reputation etc), but these problems consider relations between a single type of entity (*homogeneous* in the terminology of Guptar and Han survey).
+    * Prior to TD, there has been work on *trust analysis*, such as in P2P networks, sensor networks, e-commerce (eBay reputation etc), but these problems consider relations between a single type of entity (*homogeneous* in the terminology of Gupta and Han survey).
 For example, an agent in a multi-agent system may trust another agent.

     * However in truth-discovery sources are not related to each other, and only interact indirectly through the claims they make

 * Practical side:

     * Many truth discovery approaches and algorithms have been proposed in the literature.
 Different algorithms often use vastly different models, designed to address different (sometimes domain-specific) issues, such as
         * implications between claims (TruthFinder)
         * hetrogeneous (multi-typed) data (conflicts to harmony)
         * object correlations (see 'A Probabilistic model for truth discovery